 Our 2017 District Attorney's race provides a shining example of how black women swung the election toward the winning candidate based on the candidate's position on the issues.

-Try our Three Steps to Better Voting
+Three Steps to Better Voting

 We know.
 Life gets hectic.
 You don't have to do everything on the list but thinking through why you're walking into that voting booth means that we can start to bend the system toward what we'd like it to be.
 All of us must find ways to get beyond political advertisements to find effective public servants.